chrisfesler/notes/windows_dev_env_setup.md

 Bummer news.
 Right now, I'm using the new "Windows Terminal," which is in early access release from Microsoft.

-* Install Windows Terminal from the windows store
+* Install Windows Terminal from the windows store.
+It requires the May 2019 windows update, so apply that first if indicated.
-* Start the terminal, then go to 'settings' and change the Ubuntu color scheme from 'Campbell' to 'Solarized Dark' because that's what I like
+* Start the terminal, then go to 'settings' and change the Ubuntu color scheme from 'Campbell' to 'Solarized Dark' because that's what I like.

 You can easily start an Ubuntu term from here.
 I moved the Ubuntu profile to be the first in the settings json so that ctrl-shift-1 would give me that instead of a PowerShell.